 Algae Growing on Polyps

-Even if you are using a reef-specific salt mix, your phosphates may still be out of range.
-It depends on the types of corals you have in your tank and how many supplements they require.
+Even if you are using a reef-specific salt mix, your phosphate may still be out of range.
+It depends on the types of corals you have in your aquarium and how many supplements they require.
 Soft corals have fewer requirements than hard or stony corals.
-If you cannot get your levels down, consider trying a different salt base or adding more stony corals.
+If you cannot get your phosphate level down, consider trying a different salt mix or adding more stony corals into the aquarium to absorb the phosphate.
+There are filter media that can be used that absorb phosphate and will lower the level in the water, reducing unwanted algae growth.